wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 Commit: 770c6a14cdd2e10c8e32b251b16fab106cec0e1c
 ```

-Phase 11 uses the matching immutable Production tag as its source, keeps orchestration tooling on `main`, and builds the exact maintenance branch head once.
-Fixes land on `main` first and reach the maintenance branch through reviewed cherry-pick pull requests.
-The artifact is validated through `wire-webapp-precommit` with Staging backends before its immutable maintenance tag is created; hosted Beta and Production, `wire-builds`, Docker, Helm, and customer deployment remain outside this workflow.
+Phase 11 first creates a missing maintenance branch from the matching immutable Production tag and stops.
+Fixes arrive through reviewed pull requests; a later run builds and validates the patched branch head through `wire-webapp-precommit` before creating its first `<maintenance-line-key>-maintenance.1` tag.
+Orchestration tooling comes from the dispatch commit on `main`, while the artifact comes from the maintenance branch; hosted Beta and Production, `wire-builds`, Docker, Helm, and customer deployment remain outside this workflow.

 Branch and tag cleanup follows these rules: